fabrisano/fabrisano.github.io/_posts/2026-08-12-calibrate-tinywhoop-amp-readings.md

 Start with a **fully charged battery**.

 Fly normally until the battery reaches approximately **3.3 V per cell**.
-Once you land, immediately check your OSD and write down the amount of mAh Betaflight says you used.
+Once you land, immediately check your OSD and write down the amount of mAh used.

 In my case:

-> **Betaflight mAh used: 232 mAh**
+> **OSD mAh used: 232 mAh**

 It's important to record the value immediately after landing so you have an accurate reading from that flight.